 Need to do some research for your ads campaign?
 Well then check out your competitors!
 Take advantage of your competitors.
-Nothing will help you more than they will.
 Before you have even set up/optimised your campaign, your competitors would have gone through and put in the research into what works and what doesn’t.
 Once they have done this leg work, the hard part for you is to deconstruct the ads and copy and improve on what they have already done.
 This can give you a range of different ideas you can incorporate into your own ads.
 You can analyse your competitor’s headlines, meta-descriptions, and page layout to build stronger ads.

 Utilise Responsive Ads